spidugu444/core-v-verif/cva6/docs/VerifPlans/csr_access/dvplan_csr-access.md

     This feature pertains to the verification of functionality of RISC-V cycle, cycleh, instret and instreth Control Status Register (CSR).
 In a RISC-V architecture

-    1.’cycle’ and ‘mcycleh’ are user-level CSR that hold low 32 bits and high 32 bits respectively of the count of clock cycles executed by the processor.
+    1.’cycle’ and ‘cycleh’ are user-level CSR that hold low 32 bits and high 32 bits respectively of the count of clock cycles executed by the processor.
     2.’instret’ and ‘instreth’ are also user-level CSR that count the total number of instructions executed by the processor.

     The functionality of user mode counter CSR is being tested by performing two continuous reads and checking whether the value in the second read is greater than the value in the first read.